LIFE In The KEY of PENNYWISE

-It’s hard to believe it’s almost 2018, and Christmas-themed shows are getting all the headlines right now.
-Santa was good to us this year giving us early presents.
-The past year has seen the emergence of great new bands, while a few who have been around a bit are enjoying a second life.
-In this age of social media, iHeart and iTunes… music fans are discovering new music from yesteryear.
+It’s 2020 and Santa was very good to us this year.
+We saw the emergence of great new bands, while a few who have been around a bit are enjoying a second life.
+In this age of social media, iHeart and iTunes; music fans are discovering new music from yesteryear.
 It’s an oxymoron, but it’s still new to some.
-These fans are crushing that old adage that “You can’t go home again.”
+These fans are crushing that old adage “You can’t go home again.”

 They also have one live album and a DVD.
 Truth-be-told, despite their first two albums receiving critical acclaim, the band wouldn’t experience worldwide commercial success until 1995.
 That was as a result of the release of their third studio album, ABOUT TIME.
 The band’s mainstream success was linked by a growing interest in punk rock during the 90’s.
 Along with Pennywise, Cali bands that caused a rift in the matrix were Green Day, The Offspring and punk-ska icons Rancid and NOFX.
 The anchors of the time were Social Distortion, Bad Religion and X. Over the years, Pennywise has sold over three million records worldwide, which makes them one of the most successful independent punk bands on the planet.

 As for the music, their songs have become the soundtrack of their fans lives.
 Not only that, but their anti-government-establishment messages have inspired countless to become civil and political activists, proving punk rockers are not the detached anti-citizens they are often portrayed to be.
 Songs that make their fans think include Alien, All or Nothing, Bro Hymn, Fuck Authority, The Western World, and Victim of Reality.

 (Fuck Authority from the album titled, Land of the Free)